-Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge -Consider what product the class should doConsider how the class will plan and arrange the product -Research how to successfully launch a music product. -Run the product as a classConsider how to adapt product professionallyEnsure that everyone is playing their part effectively in the group. -Evaluate the product -Consider what improvements could have been made to create a better outcome for their product. -Study job roles and responsibilities. -Learn about Health and Safety in the industry. -Complete past papers -Develop exam techniques -Consider how to plan a recording session -Research equipment that is needed for different types of recordingsConsider health and safety issues. -Use recording equipment to record at least 4 tracks. -Mix the multi-track recording using an appropriate software.
-Key Assessments Success criteria for Unit 2- Managing a Music Product Learning Aim A. Success criteria for Unit 2- Managing a Music Product Learning Aim B. Success criteria for Unit 2- Managing a Music Product Learning Aim C. Past papers Completion of quizzes on Teams.
-Mark Schemes Success criteria for Unit 6 Introducing Music Recording Learning Aim A Success criteria for Unit 6 Introducing Music Recording Learning Aim B Important literacy and numeracy developed Students are assessed for the e grammar and spelling.
-This is s checked throughout their cou ursework to ensure that it is to a high standard.
+Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge Live Sound 1 Students will learn about the correct to use in the music industry when mixing live sound.
+Students will also consider risk assessments and health and safety.
+Live Sound 2 Students will now mix live sound within a classroom setting.
+This will involve groups performing as well as considering all the different aspects of a live performance.
+Exam Prep -Study job roles and responsibilitiesLearn about Health and Safety in the industryComplete past papers -Develop exam techniques Performance revisited Students will complete a baseline assessment to consider their targets for this half term.
+They will begin to practice a solo piece in preparation for a performance Performance coursework 1 Students will perform their piece for an audience whilst preparing a contrasting group piece.
+They will complete weekly logs to track their progress.
+Performance coursework 2 Students will perform a piece as part of a group to an audience.
+They will consider how they have met their targets for this half term and complete an evaluation.
+Key Assessments Success Criteria for Live Sound Unit Learning Aim A and B Success Criteria for Live Sound Unit Learning Aim C Past papers Completion of quizzes on Teams.
+Mark Schemes Success Criteria for Music Performance Learning Aim A Success Criteria for Music Performance Learning Aim A Success Criteria for Music Performance Learning Aim B Important literacy and numeracy developed Students are assessed for the e grammar and spelling.
+This is s checked throughout their cou irsework to ensure that it is to a high standard.
 Wider skills and enrichment Students are encouraged to perform both in and out of lessons.
 Ideally they are taking lessons on their instrument and/or are part of a group/band.
 This will help with their instrumental and musicianship skills.
 They are encouraged to take part in extra-curricular activities as well as attending the many trips the music department has on offer.
-How you can help your child at home raged to rehearse their instrun nce skills.
-Encouragement to h ether or not performance is be al. ing studied in lesson.
-Regular practice is beneficial and is
+How you can help your child at home nent throughout the year, when and work in on time is also vit ether or not performance is be al. ing studied in lesson.
+Regular l practice is beneficial and is